-Projects that are being developed or in the process of being developed to address the needs of CTP include mainlane restriping, mainlane shoulder rehabilitation, joint and crack sealing and erosion mitigation.
+Projects that are being developed or in the process of being developed to address the needs of CTP include: Segments 1, 2 and 3 mainlane restriping.

 Of the previously mentioned observations, many fall under the scope of routine maintenance.
 These include pavement edge drop offs and minor concrete barrier spalling.